Mojm4321/Smart-metering-data-governance-managing-quality-privacy-and-trust-in-energy-data/README.md

 ![image](https://github.com/Mojm4321/Smart-metering-data-governance-managing-quality-privacy-and-trust-in-energy-data/blob/82f0020d383b195502946dcf12eddd78b1853a6f/Intro%20Case%20Study.png)

 ## Context & Governance Challenge
 Smart meters are advanced digital devices that record household electricity consumption and transmit usage data at regular intervals.
 This makes billing more accurate, makes it easier to see how much energy is used, and results in greater operational efficiency across the energy system.
 In the UK, the smart meter programme is supplier-led, supported by government policy (originally overseen by BEIS) and regulated by Ofgem.
-The programme aims to modernise the national energy infrastructure, reduce inefficiencies, and support more cost-effective household energy use in the long term.
+The programme aims to modernise the national energy infrastructure, reduce inefficiencies, and, in the long term, support more cost-effective household energy use.

 The UK Government has strongly supported data-driven innovation within the energy industry, aiming to 'ensure that every home and business was offered a smart meter by 2020, delivered as cost-effectively as possible'.
 However, smart meters generate highly granular household data, introducing significant data governance challenges.
 Data on energy use can reveal personal and sensitive information about household behaviour, such as occupancy patterns, daily routines, entertainment preferences, and socioeconomic status.
 This raises privacy, consent, data minimisation, proportionality, security, and data retention risks.